samarthdd/k8-proxy-documentation/docs/websites/sharepoint/online/sharepoint-online-solution-deployment.md

 3. AzureAd:Domain - Domain of your O365 subscription.
 For e.g. glasswall.onmicrosoft.com.
 4. AzureAd:TenantId - Tenant id of your Azure Active Directory tenant.
 5. Glasswall:BaseUrl - Base url of your Glasswall rebuild api endpoint.
 For e.g. https://glasswall.execute-api.us-west-2.amazonaws.com/Prod/rebuild/api
-6. Glasswall:ApiKey - Api Key to access the Glasswall rebuild api.
+6. Glasswall:ApiKey - Api Key to access the Glasswall rebuild api (can be found [here](https://glasswall-store.com/products/glasswall-rebuild-cloud-in-shared-cloud-environment?variant=33739907006604)).

 #### 6. Deploy FileHandler Code
-1. Navigate to local folder where [FileHandler release](https://github.com/k8-proxy/gp-sharepoint-plugins/releases) was downloaded.
+1. Navigate to local folder where GWO365FileHandlerWebApp.zip was downloaded (from [FileHandler release](https://github.com/k8-proxy/gp-sharepoint-plugins/releases)).
-2. Make sure you have **az cli** install on your workstation
+2. Make sure you have **az cli** install on your workstation.
-3. Deploy the code to your Azure Web App by following instructions from [here](https://docs.microsoft.com/en-us/azure/app-service/deploy-run-package) or based on example below (make sure to add corresponding values for resource-group, app name and path to fileHandler)
+3. Deploy the code to your Azure Web App by following instructions from [here](https://docs.microsoft.com/en-us/azure/app-service/deploy-run-package) or based on example below (make sure to add corresponding values for resource-group, app name and path to fileHandler).

 ```
 az login